sagemath/trac_to_gh/Issue 4890.md

 # Issue 4890: get rid of nauty's stupid interactive license agreement in the optional spkg install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4890

 Original creator: was